 - Adapt your experience to take place at less crowded areas.
 Consider your meeting locations, venues you visit, points of sale with high attendance, transit options, etc. in order to maintain physical distance per local regulations.

-- Visit food markets in small groups (2-3 people max.) and keep physical distance at all times as recommended by the relevant regulatory authorities.
+- Visit food markets in small groups (2-3 people max.) and maintain 6 feet/2 meters at all times.

 - Avoid contact with live animals at wet markets and avoid buying any type of live animals.